OHI-Science/bhi/supplement/documents/README.md

 * `modeling_scenarios.md`: how to test different models or data layers, to simulate different scenarios
 * `maintaining_repo.md`: the tedious but important task of maintaining meta information
 * `finalizing_assessment.md`: assorted tasks and book-keeping for wrapping up an assessment
+* `maintaining_shiny.md`: app structure and details about hosting and database connections
+* `param_index.md`: list of common/standard parameters used, part of an effort to reduce redundancy/improve clarity

 The intended audiences of these documents are (1) future BHI team memebers, and (2) anyone that forks the github repo in order to explore the analysis and/or conduct additional analyses within the BHI framework.

 These documents will be written over the course of the `BHI2.0` assessment, and continue to evolve as the code and communication aspects evolve.
+Eventually these may become pkgdown vignettes...